 In fact, bear killing was all the rage; something to be celebrated and cashed in on.

-Retired miner Bernardo Santiago, who lives in the Cantabrian Mountains, remembers when parties of hunters would leave the village to go bear hunting.
+Retired miner Bernardo Santiago, who lives in the Cantabrian Mountains, remembers when parties of hunters would leave the village to go bear hunting, completely contrary to today’s Brown Bear conservation.
 He says: “The bear fur was given to the children who filled it with hay.
 After that, the children went from door to door asking for a reward; a home might give them eggs, chorizo or some cash.
 Afterwards, you went to the village hall to get paid too.”

 Photo Credit: Brown Bear, More Than Birds